Icinga/icinga-powershell-framework/doc/31-Changelog.md

 * [#301](https://github.com/Icinga/icinga-powershell-framework/pull/301) Improves error handling to no longer print passwords in case `String` is used for `SecureString` arguments
 * [#305](https://github.com/Icinga/icinga-powershell-framework/pull/305) Adds a new Cmdlet to test if functions with `Add-Type` are already present inside the current scope of the shell
 * [#306](https://github.com/Icinga/icinga-powershell-framework/pull/306) Adds new Cmdlet `Exit-IcingaThrowCritical` to throw critical exit with a custom message, either by force or by using string filtering and adds storing of plugin exit codes internally
+* [#314](https://github.com/Icinga/icinga-powershell-framework/pull/314) Adds support to configure on which address TCP sockets are created on, defaults to `loopback` interface

 ## 1.5.2 (2021-07-09)